Do you have to pay stamp duty on land?

 - Landowners and developers have likely overpaid on SDLT as not all charges are obvious when completing the deal.

 The expert team at CapEx will look into your property purchase to see if you’ve overpaid on SDLT and if you can claim that money back.
-If you are due a refund, we will go through the process of reclaiming Stamp Duty from HMRC.
-All advice given to you is from a Chartered Tax Advisor, giving you peace of mind of the inspection.
+If you are due a refund, we will go through the process of reclaiming Stamp Duty via HMRC stamp duty refund application.
+All advice given to you is from a Chartered Tax Advisor, giving you peace of mind.